apache/skywalking/docs/en/setup/backend/metrics-exporter.md

 # Metrics Exporter
-SkyWalking provides basic and most important metrics aggregation, alarm and analysis.
+SkyWalking provides the essential functions of metrics aggregation, alarm, and analysis.
-In real world, people may want to forward the data to their 3rd party system, for deeper analysis or anything else.
+In the real world, many may want to forward their data to a 3rd party system for an in-depth analysis or otherwise.
-**Metrics Exporter** makes that possible.
+**Metrics Exporter** has made that possible.

-Metrics exporter is an independent module, you need manually active it.
+Metrics exporter is an independent module that has to be manually activated.

-Right now, we provide the following exporters
+Right now, we provide the following exporters:
 1. gRPC exporter

 ## gRPC exporter
-gRPC exporter uses SkyWalking native exporter service definition.
-Here is proto definition.
+gRPC exporter uses SkyWalking's native exporter service definition.
+Here is the proto definition.
 ```proto
 service MetricExportService {
     rpc export (stream ExportMetricValue) returns (ExportResponse) {